 Now that you know you will have a professional-grade blog while getting quality hosting, a free domain and complete WordPress setup in just 3 easy steps, are you ready to get started?

-Click here and press the big, green button to get your Bluehost hosting and your free domain for my special price.
+Click here and press the “Get Started” button to get your Bluehost hosting and your free domain for my discounted price.

 Choose your package once you've done this and make sure you have a domain name picked out.
 I recommend something short and memorable that is obviously easy to spell and related to your niche.